Dimas-Mukhtar/CH4-challenge-car-management-dashboard/README.md

 npm install -g sequelize-cli
 ```

-#### 3. Create .env file in the root directory, The file should have the same content as the .env.example file.
+#### 3. Create .env file in the root directory, The file should have the same attribute as the .env.example file and customize the value according to your configuration.

 ```shell
 PORT=3000